 As per David Wiacek, the founder of Career Fixer, CVs in many countries often provide very detailed information about the applicant.
 People may even list details such as birth date or marital status, which usually is not a part of job application materials.

-These are the things to mention:
+These are the things to mention in a CV:

 • Begin by stating your full name, spelled out correctly.